Navaratri (1966 film): Plot

 First Night (Wonder): She searches for her lover in the college hostel, but finds that he has gone to get married.
 Radha feels cheated by Venu and attempts suicide, where she is stopped by a widower Anand (Akkineni Nageswara Rao).
 He takes her to his house and introduces her to his daughter.
 He urges her to tell her address to drop her safely.
 Unwilling to return home, she leaves the place the next early morning.

-Second Night (Fear): The next day she damages the pot of a vendor.
+Second Night (Fear): The next day she damages the pot of a vendor by mistake.
 When vendor fights with her she was rescued by a homely looking woman.
 The woman takes Radha to her home.
 Radha meets several women in her house.
 But the house is actually a brothel.
 She is trapped by a drunkard (Akkineni Nageswara Rao).
 The drunkard justifies this, that he cannot seduce his own wife as she is a T.B. patient.
 Though he does not want to betray his wife, he is not able to resist his feelings.
 Radha advises and warns him in order to escape from him, but he does not want to hear it.
 After much struggle, the drunkard falls on the floor and faints.
 Radha escapes from the place.

 Third night (Compassion): After escaping from the brothel, Radha is caught by a patrol policeman for wandering into the road at an unusual time.
 At the police station she pretends to be a mentally ill woman.
 The police admit her to a mental hospital.
 The old aged lonely doctor Karunakar (Akkineni Nageswara Rao) understands that Radha is fine, but is pretending to be ill to escape from the cops and so he helps her.
 She stays in the hospital the whole night.
 Meanwhile, Radha's father comes, in search of her, to the Doctor.
 The Doctor eventually understands the situation and asks one of the nurses to call Radha.
 But Radha has escaped.